Ten Sleep, Wyoming: Archaeology and geology

-Geology

-The yellowish-gray to white sandstone which forms much of Ten Sleep Canyon is named the Tensleep Formation (Pennsylvanian), and dominates much of the western slope of the Bighorn Mountains.
-The prominent red sandstone, such as Signal Cliff just west of Ten Sleep, as well as the dirt hills all along the west slope of the Bighorn Mountains are of the Chugwater Formation (Triassic).
-Above Chugwater, follows the marine Jurassic Sundance Formation and the terrestrial Late Jurassic Morrison Formation with dinosaurs.
-Called the "Painted Desert" or "Colored Hills" by locals, the Cloverly Formation is finely granuled sandstone, clay and "gumbo".
-The Cloverly formations contains bands of various mineral colors ranging from greens and grays to red and violets, and are closely associated with strata containing dinosaur fossils.
+The Tensleep Formation is the yellowish-gray to white sandstone which features in much of Ten Sleep Canyon.
+Formed during the Pennsylvanian geological period, it features in the western slope of the Bighorn Mountains.
+Red sandstone such as Signal Cliff west of Ten Sleep, as well as the dirt hills of Bighorn's western slope compose the Chugwater Formation from the Triassic period.
+Above Chugwater is the marine Jurassic Sundance Formation and the terrestrial Late Jurassic Morrison Formation with dinosaurs.
+Called the "Painted Desert" or "Colored Hills" by locals, the Cloverly Formation is finely granulated sandstone and clay.
+The multicolor Cloverly formations are closely associated with strata containing dinosaur fossils.
 Numerous signs along U.S. 16 from Buffalo, through Ten Sleep and west to Worland identify the various geologic formations and their millennia.